myrhhcaiah/dragalia_control/README.md

 ### What is 'Dragalia Control'?
-An app that mirrors your phone to your compute and maps controller input to the screen.
+An app that mirrors your phone to your computer and maps controller input to the screen.
 Inputs are mapped specifically for Dragalia Lost.

 How does it work?
 - Detects Android devices and launches an instance of SCRCPY to show the device screen on their PC.